Chevrolet BrightDrop: Powertrain

 The first vans were equipped with an all-wheel drive system using two traction motors, one each for the front and rear axles, and the combined output is 300 hp and 390 lbft.
 A front-wheel drive variant was introduced with the 2025 model year; single-motor peak output is 240 hp and 300 lbft.
 Deleting the rear traction motor reduces curb weight by 220–240 lb.

-The regular production option (RPO) ETJ "Max" high voltage traction battery in the Zevo uses 20 Ultium modules; for comparison, the GMC Hummer EV uses 24 Ultium modules and has an usable capacity of 212.7 kW-hr, and the Zevo "Max" battery has an estimated capacity of 173 kW-hr.
+The regular production option (RPO) ETJ "Max" high voltage traction battery in the BrightDrop uses 20 Ultium modules; for comparison, the GMC Hummer EV uses 24 Ultium modules and has an usable capacity of 212.7 kW-hr, and the Zevo "Max" battery has an estimated capacity of 173 kW-hr.
 The 20-module "Max" battery is available only with all-wheel drive.
 A smaller 14-module "Standard" battery, RPO EW2 is available for both front- and all-wheel drive models; the curb weight decreases by 520–700 lb with the "Standard" battery; estimated capacity of the "Standard" battery is kW-hr.

-The Zevo 600 is capable of recharging at rates of up to 120 kW (DC) or 11.5 kW (AC).
+The BrightDrop 600 is capable of recharging at rates of up to 120 kW (DC) or 11.5 kW (AC).
 A 19.2 kW (AC) charger is available as an option.

 The combined (city + highway) estimated driving range is 159 and 272 mi with the standard and max batteries, respectively; at launch, the range was estimated at 250 mi, which allows the vans to charge overnight for a full day of deliveries.
 Typical delivery routes average between 100 and 150 mi per day, and the range was designed initially to ensure that delivery drivers could complete an entire route with confidence regardless of weather or traffic conditions.
 In addition, more gentle or partial charging cycles can be applied, which would prolong the life of the traction battery.